 After reading Alexis Madrigal’s Atlantic piece on how Google and other web companies track our clicks, I installed Collusion, the Firefox add-on Madrigal mentioned.
-I was interested not in how many ad companies tracked me, but how they did it—what did I pick up where?
+I was interested less in how many ad companies tracked me than in how they did it—what did I pick up where?

 It was a good few hours for a test—I had too much work for more than a few idle clicks.
 I went to The New York Times, which added a few cookies.
 No surprises.
 From Tumblr, I clicked through to a Discovery News piece about the first grey wolf in California since 1924.
 That added a lot of cookies, but they all remained separate branches with Tumblr as the root.
 I went to my bank and paid my Massachusetts excise tax.
 Then I went to an NPR piece about a giant walking stick rediscovered near Howe Island, off Australia.
 At the end of the NPR URL there was this: “?sc=fb&cc=fp” appended to the page address.
 Boom!
 NPR itself didn’t add many cookies, but cookies from the Times and Discovery connected, and Facebook, which I hadn’t visited that day, was immediately tracking me on nearly every site I’d been to, including my own.